BestTimesToVisit.com Logo

 money

-While credit cards are accepted in larger resorts and shops, cash is king for local markets and smaller eateries.
-The Cook Islands Dollar (CID) is pegged 1:1 with the Australian Dollar (AUD), so you can use AUD interchangeably.
-ATMs are available on Rarotonga and Aitutaki, but it's wise to have some cash on hand, especially if you plan to explore outer islands.
+While credit cards are accepted in larger resorts and shops, cash is king for smaller vendors, markets, and local eateries.
+The Cook Islands Dollar (CID) is pegged 1:1 with the New Zealand Dollar (NZD), so NZD cash is perfectly fine to use and exchange.
+ATMs are available on Rarotonga and Aitutaki, but it's wise to have some cash on hand for spontaneous purchases.

 transport